d3/d3-array/README.md

 Returns the minimum value in the given *array* using natural order.
 If the array is empty, returns undefined.
 An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the minimum value.

 Unlike the built-in [Math.min](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/min), this method ignores undefined, null and NaN values; this is useful for ignoring missing data.
 In addition, elements are compared using natural order rather than numeric order.
-For example, the minimum of `["20", "3"]` is `"20"`, while the minimum of `[20, 3]` is `3`.
+For example, the minimum of the strings [“20”, “3”] is “20”, while the minimum of the numbers [20, 3] is 3.

 See also [scan](#scan) and [extent](#extent).